MicrosoftDocs/appcenter-docs/docs/sdk/crashes/unity.md

 ### Get information about the sending status for a crash log

 At times, you would like to know the status of your app crash.
 A common use case is displaying a UI that informs the user the app is submitting a crash report.
 Another Scenario is when you want to adjust the behavior of the app to ensure the crash logs can be submitted shortly after relaunch.
-App Center Crashes provides three different callbacks you can make to be notified of what has taken place:
+App Center Crashes provides three different callbacks you can make to be notified of what's taken place:

 #### The following callback will be invoked before the SDK sends a crash log